 Donna Talbot

-Donna is chief executive of Emmaus Cambridge.
+Donna is Chief Executive of Emmaus Cambridge.
 She joined the Emmaus team in September 2023 following more than a decade at Arthur Rank Hospice Charity.
-With extensive leadership and management experience, Donna is passionate about people and committed to making a positive difference to individuals and their communities.
+With extensive leadership and management experience, she is passionate about people and committed to making a positive difference to individuals and their communities.
 Donna initially became a Caring Together trustee having witnessed synergy with aspects of the work undertaken by hospices, perhaps unsurprisingly having moved to a homelessness charity Donna has seen first-hand how the responsibilities of caring for loved ones can negatively impact people’s lives and she remains driven to help raise awareness of the incredible and tireless work of unpaid carers.

 Christina Wells